 In some people, the grieving process can go on for a long time.
 This happens more often in those who were very close to the deceased.
 It’s most often caused by attempts to deny or get away from the pain or trying to avoid letting go.

 If normal mourning does not occur, or if the mourning goes on for a long time without any progress, it’s called “complicated grief” or “unresolved grief.”
-Symptoms of this may include:
+Symptoms might include:

 - Continued disbelief in the death of the loved one, or emotional numbness over the loss

 - Being unable to accept the death

-- Continuous yearning and searching for the deceased
+- Continuous yearning and longing for the deceased